zio/zio-dynamodb/docs/reference/low-level-api/attribute-value.md

 val item = Item("id" -> "1", "age" -> 30, "address" -> Item("city" -> "London", "postcode" -> "SW1A 1AA"))
 ```

-The example below demonstrate the the reduction in boilerplate when compared to working with `AttributeValue` directly:
+The example below demonstrate the reduction in boilerplate when compared to working with `AttributeValue` directly:

 ```scala
 val attrMap1 = AttrMap("id" -> "1", "age" -> 30)